shuumo/cppoptions/README.md

 Currently, dependencies include (using each of their respective latest versions at the time of commits):
 - C++ Compiler (g++/clang++)
 - Python
-- Standard Library (for basic operations and containers)
+- cpp Standard Library (for basic operations and containers)
 - xtensor (for numerical computing)